PHOM Indicator Report of Newborn Heelstick Screening

 Newborn Screening Statute

 Risk FactorsRisk factors for genetic conditions include family history.

 Women who have PKU and become pregnant have increased risks for their baby (microcephaly and cardiac problems).
 The women need tight control of their phenylalanine levels before becoming pregnant, as well as during their pregnancy.

-How Are We Doing?Utah is compliant with the National Recommendations for screening disorders and March of Dimes.
+How Are We Doing?Utah is compliant with the national recommendations for screening disorders and March of Dimes recommendations.

 During the next decade, genetic technology will dramatically increase the potential to screen newborns for inherited diseases.
 Significant future policy decisions will include the means to pay for the prevention services made possible through such emerging technology.

 What Is Being Done?The UDOH Division of Family Health and Preparedness oversees newborn heelstick screening in Utah.

 The Rule governing Newborn Screening (Rule 398-1) has been updated to include Severe Combined Immunodeficiency (SCID).
 Utah began screening for SCID on July 1, 2013.